Introduction

 Comparison of Key Features

-DealHub CPQ and Salesforce CPQ both offer robust features designed to streamline quoting and complex sales, but they take different approaches to automation, integration, and ease of use.
+DealHub CPQ and Salesforce CPQ both offer robust features designed to streamline quoting and complex sales, but they take fundamentally different approaches to scope, architecture, automation, and ease of use.

 Below is a breakdown of the key features that each product provides.